ivanseibel/markdown-chat/back/markdownchat/README.md

 > Channels is a project that takes Django and extends its abilities beyond HTTP - to handle WebSockets, chat protocols, IoT protocols, and more.
 It’s built on a Python specification called ASGI.

-Channels allow us to implement the protocol that provides all communication between server and clients in real-time.
+Channels allow us to implement the protocol that provides all communication between server and clients in real-time through the Consumer layer that could be compared to the Django Views layer.

 To make it easier to understand how Channels works, let's take a look at the diagram below: